T

 Destination-specific money tips

-• While many places accept cards, always have cash (MXN) for smaller vendors, street food, colectivos, and entry fees to less-developed cenotes.
+• While many places accept cards, always carry some cash (MXN) for smaller vendors, colectivos, and tips.

-• Tipping is expected for good service, typically 10-15% at restaurants.
-Some restaurants may add a service charge, so check your bill.
+• Tipping 10-15% is standard for good service at restaurants and for tour guides.
+Some restaurants may include a service charge.